 Young Leaders is an Ethos Work venture launched in response to the Covid emergency in 2020.
 The scheme offers training, development and workplace opportunities to anyone living anywhere in the UK, aged 16 – 24 and on Universal Credit.
-This is a youth-led solution operated by a team of partners and mentors from within the Ethos group, and supported by the UK government’s Kickstart Scheme.
+This is a youth-led solution operated by a team of partners and mentors from within the Ethos group, and was launched with support from the UK government’s Kickstart Scheme.

 See our Young Leaders project page: https://www.ethosvo.org/project/young-leaders-kickstart/

 What is the role?

 An Ethos VO Ltd Young Leader is paid by DWP Kickstart to deliver a work package which is developed in collaboration with their work mentor.
 The mentor’s key role is to support the Young Leader to achieve a shared aim which should be a valuable outcome for people, place or planet.